- Planning level engineering encompassing over 240 miles of sanitary and combined sewer within the City

 AlexRenew, in cooperation with the National Park Service (NPS), has released an Environmental Assessment (EA) that evaluates the impacts of the RiverRenew project with respect to the environment, cultural resources and community.
 The NPS released its Finding of No Significant Impact on April 14, 2020.

 To find out more information about the RiverRenew program, please click here.

 In order to facilitate partnership between the City and AlexRenew and to provide a liaison for input and feedback, on June 26, 2018, City Council passed a resolution to establish the City Council–AlexRenew Board Combined Sewer Project Workgroup.
 The workgroup includes two members of City Council, appointed by the Mayor, and two members of the AlexRenew Board.
 The purpose of the workgroup is to review and guide the plans, design, implementation, costs and financing of the CSO construction project with the intent of minimizing community impacts and maximizing community benefits.
-The next workgroup meeting will be held on Thursday February 27, 2020 from 5-7pm at AlexRenew, 1800 Limerick Street, Conference Room 600.
+The last workgroup meeting was held on Thursday February 27, 2020.

 Read more about the City Council–AlexRenew Board Combined Sewer Project Workgroup.

 Established on September 22nd City Council Legislative Hearing, Resolution 21-0163 was unanimously passed, establishing a new Stakeholder Advisory Group (SAG) for RiverRenew.
 Building off the foundation from previous SAGs, this group will monitor construction progress on the Tunnel System Project, the largest infrastructure project in Alexandria's history.